The Mysticism of Mary:

 The mysticism of the Catholic Church lies mainly through the workings of the Blessed Mother.
 Throughout the Church’s history Mary has been a point of contention where some have said the woman who bore the mortal manifestation of Christ is inconsequential and still others have equivocated devotion towards the Blessed Mother to the worshipping of a pagan goddess.

 The Blessed Mother may have begun life as a mortal being but her role in the Catholic Faith is to embody and sustain that mystical force known as the ancient feminine.
 This in turn elevates Mary’s status well beyond being merely a mortal woman who gave birth to the Messiah.
-As the force of the ancient feminine Mary serves as Catholicism’s fiercest defender of faith by being its most powerful form of protection against the forces of darkness and evil and Our Lady sustains the importance Catholicism still holds for humanity as the 21st century unfolds by her institution of the power of prayer.
+As the force of the ancient feminine Mary serves as Catholicism’s fiercest defender of faith by being its most powerful form of protection against the forces of darkness and pervasive evil.
+Additionally, Our Lady sustains the importance Catholicism still holds for humanity as the 21st century unfolds through her institution of the power of prayer.

 Mary – Marked Beyond Mere Mortality

 Like most of the foundational rituals and holidays in the Catholic Religion, Christmas most especially, devotion to Mary has its origins in both paganism and astrology but the mysticism of the Blessed Mother elevates her beyond mere mortal status.
-Throughout Christian history, no other mortal’s life is marked with such directly powerful instances of divine intercession in both birth and death as was the Mother of Christ.
-In fact, the only other person in the entire Christian faith who also experienced the Hand of God so actively involved with their beginning and end of life was Christ, Himself.
+Throughout Christian history, no other mortal’s life was marked with such directly powerful instances of divine intercession in both birth and death as was the Mother of Christ.
+In fact, the only other person throughout all of Christianity who had the Hand of God so actively involved with the beginning and end of their mortal life on this plane of existence was Christ, Himself.

 The Immaculate Conception – It’s not who you think

-Say the term “Immaculate Conception” and Christian and non-Christian alike will assume you are referring to the mystery of a virgin conceiving and giving birth to a Savior, or in other words, the birth of Christ.
+Say the term “Immaculate Conception” and nearly every Christian and non-Christian alike will assume you are referring to the mystery of a virgin conceiving a child and giving birth to a Savior, or in other words, the birth of Christ.

 “Immaculate Conception” deals with Christ but indirectly and only by association.
 The term refers to the conception of Mary by her mother, Saint Anne.
 In order for the Son of God to manifest Himself to this plane of existence, He had to be birthed by one who was not “stained with the sin of Adam”.
 In other words, Catholics believe Mary was born without something the rest of us who come into this world naturally have that is removed upon receiving the sacrament of Baptism – Original Sin.